OraMUC/table-api-generator/README.md

 ## To Do

-- For new parameter `p_enable_custom_defaults`: detect not null foreign keys and try to fetch valid values from an existing record for the generation of sensible custom defaults
-  - After implemention and test make function private
-- Move generic change log table creation to a utility function?
-To be discussed; The problem here was the support of varchar2 natural primary keys like an ISO currency code, which could not be saved in a number based pk_id column; Maybe be we should let the users create the generic change log table and they should decide, if the pk_id column should be of type number or varchar2, and if varchar2 how many characters should be stored in the id column - this depends heavily on the data model
 - Align oddgen wrapper package for SQL Developer integration
 - List also dml_v and trigger status in all apis view
-  - Put generator meta data in the view and trigger to be recognizable
 - Update documentation
   - README.md: new parameters
   - SQL Dev Screenshot